neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/keeping_state.md

 scrollController.value.animateTo(100);
 ```

-Mutable states are read-only containers.
+Mutable states are provided by [`ValueContainer`](../werkbank/ValueContainer.html).
 The object is created once via `create`, survives hot reloads, and is properly disposed when no longer needed.
-You cannot reassign the value in your use case.
+Other than immutable states, you cannot reassign the value in your use case.
 For objects that require a `TickerProvider`, use [`mutableWithTickerProvider`](../werkbank/StatesComposer/mutableWithTickerProvider.html).

 > [!NOTE]